bealers/server-baseline/README.md

 # Baseline Ubuntu Server Install

+Provides
-- Provides an ssh-key based login for `$MAINTENANCE_USER` (who has sudo access)
+- an ssh-key based login for `$MAINTENANCE_USER` (who has sudo access)
-- `ufw` running with everything closed except port 22
+- `ufw` firewall running with everything closed except port 22 for ssh
-- `ntp` running and locale set to UK defaults
+- `ntp` time server running and locale set to UK defaults, so the server matches my timezone

 ## Usage